 Opening Up Other Career & Educational Opportunities – Transfer & Progression to Other Courses

-After successfully completing the certificate you will be eligible to apply for our QQI Level 7 B.A in Professional Social Care (Disability) which will allow you register as a Social Care Worker.
+After successfully completing the certificate you will be eligible to apply for our QQI Level 7 B.A in Professional Social Care (Disability) degree course which may allow you register as a Social Care Worker.

 How Do I Apply?